 @Bob McDonald, any backstories to share?

 This is really fragrant and perfumed, but wild as hell.
 There’s not a fruit in here that isn’t wild: wild strawberries and raspberries, and maybe even watermelon at first.
 But meaty and wild.
 Savory rich florals: curry plant and violet and rose.
 Really soulful and organically balanced.
 Unique as all hell, has a human feel.
 I’ve never had a cote rotie like this one.
 Really drinkable tannins.
-Excellent. — a month ago
+Excellent. — 2 years ago